Ujjwal2023kumar/Ujjwal2023kumar/README.md

 </div>
 <br/>
 <div align="left">
-I’m currently exploring opportunities where I can apply and expand my skills in data science, analytics, and machine learning, while contributing to impactful, data-informed projects.
+I’m currently exploring opportunities where I can apply and expand my skills in data science and machine learning, while contributing to impactful, data-informed projects.
 </div>